 Dotson lives in New York City, with his wife, the former Linda Puckett.
 They have one daughter, Amy.

-All American Speakers is a speakers bureau and booking agency providing information on booking Bob Dotson for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Bob Dotson speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Bob Dotson for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Bob Dotson speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Bob Dotson, an inspirational motivational speaker. bio for Bob Dotson agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Bob Dotson